 When we first put Annabelle into daycare, I had absolutely no clue.
 The whole process was so daunting; finding a centre, knowing for sure if she was ready and if she would be okay there?

 The stress of daycare for parents often begins well before your little ones walk through those doors.
-When you finally make the decision for them to start, most likely when you’re about to head back to work!
+When you finally make the decision for them to start is most likely when you’re about to head back to work!

-As you know, the kids feed of their parent emotions!
+As you know, the kids feed off their parent emotions!
 So if you aren’t sure, chances are they are not going to be either!
-Finding the right daycare for you is crucial, so that you feel comfortable and so do your little ones.
+Finding the right daycare for you is crucial so that you feel comfortable and so do your little ones.

 To be completely honest I didn’t know what to expect?
 But the first centre I walked through I just had a good feeling about!
 It was run by a local family who had successfully built several centres locally, everyone spoke highly of it and the staff seemed lovely.

 We have been there 5 years now and my girls still love it!!
-Our babysitter is actually one of our carers, she’s the bomb.com!
+Our babysitter is actually one of our carers, she’s the best!

 Make the process fun like taking them to buy a new backpack for them to take, let them pick a soft toy or comfort item to take along if they want.